-2011 Fiscal Year Decisions.
-The 2011 base salary of our named executive officers is included in the Summary Compensation Table that follows this section.
-For 2011, base salaries increased an average of \$31,054, or an average of 10.69%, over the base salaries paid in 2010 (if Mr. McGraw's 21.95% salary increase is excluded, base salaries for 2011 increased an average of \$19,265, or 7.23%).
-In determining the increase in our NEO's base salary, the committee considered the Company's performance in relation to prior year results and in relation to our peers and concluded that, although performance goals were not achieved, the Company nevertheless had a successful year, especially in light of the economic climate.
+2012 Fiscal Year Decisions.
+The 2012 base salaries of our named executive officers are included in the Summary Compensation Table that follows this section.
+For 2012, base salaries increased an average of \$18,192, or an average of 5.97%, over the base salaries paid in 2011.
+In determining the increase in our NEO's base salary, other than Mr. Hart, the committee considered the Company's performance in relation to prior year results, whether and to what extent the Company's performance goals were achieved and the Company's performance in relation to our peers and concluded that the Company had a successful year, especially in light of the economic climate.
 Additionally, the committee noted the contribution of each NEO to the Company's performance results.
-With respect to Mr. McGraw's increase in base salary in particular, the committee noted the substantial effect Mr. McGraw has on our overall performance.
-Mr. McGraw's 2010 base salary was in the lowest quartile of the peer group described above; his base salary in 2011 fell closer to the mid-point of our designated peer group.
+For 2012, Mr. Hart received the 5% annual increase provided in his employment agreement.